 80th Anniversary—1 July 2022

-An 80th Anniversary Commemorative Service and Dinner will be held at the Australian War Memorial in Canberra on 1 July 2022.
+An 80th Anniversary Commemorative Service and Dinner was held at the Australian War Memorial in Canberra on 1 July 2022.

 Enquiries to firstname.lastname@example.org